 The mask slipped and I saw it.

-I wonder what my face looked like as I sat there looking right into her face while she played her part in this bizarre play.
+I wonder what my face looked like as I sat there looking right into her face while she played her part in this bizarre situation.
 It had to be an expression of incredulity, a little shock, a knowing smirk after I figured out what was happening.
-Here I was witnessing something few folks ever got to see.
+Here I was witnessing something few folks got to see.

 Maybe it was the wine talking?
 Lol!!